Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 As for weather expectations, daytime highs are generally 50 to 70 F. Lows are normally 35 to 45 F. But as we said, it can be below freezing or up to 75+ F. In mid-summer it will be at least partially light for up to 23 hours a day so you may want to bring an eye mask for sleeping.

 Yes, we have lots of things we recommend and are happy to book for you.
-Things such as Rafting (whitewater or gentle), Flight-Seeing, Fly Fishing, Touring Iditarod Champ Jeff King's kennel to watch a dog team demonstration, and much more!
+Things such as Rafting (whitewater or float), Flight-Seeing, Fly Fishing, dog-sledding demonstrations, and much more!
 We are also experts on free stuff to do- just ask us.
 Remember to book your tours and travel tickets with us: we discount them so you pay less than anywhere else -even less than booking directly with the providers.

 Click HERE for a complete list of what we offer.